 At its developer conference in November, Samsung announced the first details about its foldable phone.
 Samsung played coy, announcing its screen technology is called Samsung Infinity Flex Display but didn’t show us too much, dimming the lights to hide design details.
 Further, Samsung didn’t hint at a name or a potential release date for the device.

-Whether that’s completely accurate or not, Samsung’s first folding screen phone certainly won’t be cheap.
+Whether eitehr of these reports are accurate or not, Samsung’s first folding screen phone certainly won’t be cheap.

 Samsung foldable phone: Specs and design

 Samsung did let us in on some details about the phone’s displays and user interface.

 Samsung’s folding phone will have two displays: a tall 4.5-inch 840 x 1960 screen on the outside or front of the device, and a foldable 7.3-inch 1536 x 2152 display on the inside.
 Bloomberg reports this would not feature an in-display fingerprint sensor, due to the difficulties of putting such a sensor with the screen technology.